x75/x75.github.io/_posts/2022-05-24-flatcat-sustainable-development.md

 any kind of complex artificial system, be it a car, a chat bot, or any other kind of social robot.

+Another huge part good teaching depends on is the availability of good story blocks.
+Motivation is everything, and usually stories are the best way to create true excitement for a field or a cause.
+Thus flatcat also contributes to learning and understanding of something complex through its ability to create playful engagement and interaction.
+So it is not just about the technology behind flatcat but also about the object itself and what it does.

+The ongoing reaction and adjustment to its environment and behavioural patterns creates the possibility for human-robot couple to invent itself accordingly.
+Thus, the constant exchange of stimulation and, arguably, knowledge through the sensory interaction between flatcat and human and vice versa creates a learning by doing educational approach, an example of how robots can make us learn something about ourselves.

 ### SDG #5 Gender equality